DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 [^21]: For a critical analysis of the role of search engines in current
-    society and, in particular, of their ability to affect access to culture and information, see Konrad Becker and Felix Stalder (eds) *Deep Search: The Politics of Search beyond Google,* Innsbruck:
+    society and, in particular, of their ability to affect access to culture and information, see Konrad Becker and Felix Stalder (eds) *Deep Search: The Politics of Search beyond Google*, Innsbruck:
-    Studien Verlag, 2009, and Siva Vaidhyanathan, *The Googlization of Everything (And Why We Should Worry)*, Los**Angeles: University of California Press, 2011.
+    Studienverlag, 2009, and Siva Vaidhyanathan, *The Googlization of Everything (And Why We Should Worry)*, Los Angeles: University of California Press, 2011.

 [^22]: The statistical analysis company comScore recently documented the